-As of July 30, 2010, based upon a review of public filings, management did not know of any person who owned beneficially 5% or more of the common stock of the Fund.
+The following is based upon a review of public filings.
+As of October 21, 2011, management did not know of any person who owned beneficially 5% or more of the common stock of the Fund.

 Section 16(a) Beneficial Ownership Reporting Compliance